aws-controllers-k8s/community/docs/content/docs/user-docs/deletion-policy.md

 To set a controller-wide deletion policy, which will apply to all ACK resources owned by the ACK controller, you can set the `deletionPolicy` Helm chart value.
+This Helm chart value accepts the same values as the deletion policy configuration described above.

 For example, to retain all AWS resources when installing the Helm chart through the Helm CLI: `helm install ... --set=deletionPolicy=retain`